rlipscombe/erlang-cluster/certs/README.md

 ## CA Secret

 This is the secret used by _cert-manager_ for signing TLS distribution certificates.
-See `erlclu-init.sh`.
+See `erlclu-cert-init.sh`.

 ```sh
 kubectl --namespace erlclu create secret tls erlclu-ca-key-pair \